-think fit(s) best problem- best problem-solving?
-(You can choose more than heuristics has bee The item before the piloting phase The item after the piloting phase Comments than one).
-(No suggestion To use a solution to a similar earlier problem to think fit(s) best problem- solving?
+The item before the piloting phase The item after the piloting phase Comments What strategies do you think fit(s) best problem-solving?
 (You can cite more than one).
-(No suggestion of the strategies before the best problem-solving?
-(You can choose more than one).
-To use a solution to a similar, earlier problem to help in solving a new one. □ To identify the "ends" you target and then figure out the "means" you will use to reach them. □ To use heuristics (a heuristic is a general rule that is usually correct). □ To use an algorithm (a method that will always produce a solution to the problem, although the proposed to the respondents in order to make the question clearer
+(No suggestion of the strategies before the piloting phase) Which of the following strategies do you think fit(s) best problem-solving?
+(You can choose more than one). ■ To use a solution to a similar, earlier problem to help in solving a new one. □ ■ To identify the "ends" you target and then figure out the "means" you will use to reach them. □ ■ To use heuristics (a heuristic is a general rule that is usually correct). □ ■ To use an algorithm (a method that will always produce a solution to the problem, although the process can sometimes be inefficient). □ After the piloting, a list of heuristics has been proposed to the respondents in order to make the question clearer and easy to answer.